-SAS® Enterprise Guide® empowers organizations exploiting the power of SAS by offering programmers, business analysts, statisticians and end-users with powerful built-in wizards to perform a multitude of reporting and analytical tasks, access multiplatform enterprise data sources, deliver data and results to a variety of mediums and outlets, perform important data manipulations without the need to learn complex coding constructs, and support data management and documentation requirements quickly and easily.
-Attendees learn how to use the graphical user interface (GUI) to access tab-delimited and Excel input files; subset, group, and summarize data; join two or more tables together; flexibly export results to HTML, PDF and Excel; and visually manage projects using flowcharts and diagrams.
+SAS® Enterprise Guide® empowers organizations, programmers, business analysts, statisticians and end-users with all the capabilities that SAS has to offer.
+This presentation describes the built-in wizards to perform reporting and analytical tasks, access to multi-platform enterprise data sources, the delivery of data and results to a variety of mediums and outlets, data manipulation without the need to learn complex coding constructs, and support for data management and documentation requirements.
+Attendees see the graphical user interface (GUI) to access tab-delimited and Excel input files; subset and summarize data; join (or merge) two tables together; flexibly export results to HTML, PDF and Excel; and visually manage projects using flowcharts and diagrams.